Creating Your First Site

 Configure the Content Engine

 Open Program.cs and configure MyLittleContentEngine.
-We'll break down what each components does bit by bit in the guides, but for now replace the existing content with:
+Replace the existing content with:

 using MinimalExample;